Quantum and classical approaches in statistical physics: some basic inequalities: -dimensional oscillator

 where

 \end{Ee}

-A number of the results, which we have proved for the case $N=1$ (see section 4, Example 4.1), are valid for the case $N{\geq}1$ too.
-Indeed, taking into account formulas \eqref{6.5}, \eqref{6.7} and \eqref{6.12+} we obtain the next theorem. \begin{Tm} Let us consider the boundary problem \eqref{6.1}-\eqref{6.3}.
-The following results are valid:\\ 1.The regularized statistical sum $\mathcal{Z}_r(T,h)$ of a quantum equilibrium system monotonically decreases with respect to $\tau_k$ and
+A number of the results, which we have proved for the case $N=1$ (see section 4, Example 4.1), are valid for the case $N{\geq}1$ as well.
+Indeed, taking into account formulas \eqref{6.5}, \eqref{6.7} and \eqref{6.12+} we obtain the next theorem. \begin{Tm} The following results are valid for the system \eqref{6.1}--\eqref{6.3}.\\ 1.
+The regularized statistical sum $\mathcal{Z}_r(T,\hbar)$ of the corresponding quantum equilibrium system monotonically decreases with respect to $\tau_k$ and